Navid200/xDrip/docs/xDrip-Version.md

 To see what version of xDrip you are currently running, look at the classic status page.
 ![](./images/classic-status-pg.png)
-The version is shown at the top of the page.
+The version is shown at the top right under the "Classic Status Page" subheading.